Honeymoon in Cuba

 Whether you’re looking for a quiet and romantic spot to relax or a lively place to enjoy some water sports, you’ll find exactly what you’re looking for on this unique Caribbean island.

 Varadero Beach is a major resort town with plenty of resorts to relax under the Caribbean sun and is the number one choice for couples planning a honeymoon in Cuba.
-Perfect if you’re looking for a relaxing all inclusive beach honeymoon.
+Perfect if you’re looking for a relaxing all-inclusive beach honeymoon.

 But if you want to see one of the most beautiful beaches in the world?
 Take a flight to Cayo Coco or Cayo Largo for Playa Paraiso.

-Neighbouring Cayo Santa Maria is also popular, with a smattering of big-brand resorts.
+Neighbouring Cayo Santa María is also popular, with a smattering of big-brand resorts.
 Across the island, history is everywhere and Cubans are some of the most welcoming and hospitable people on earth.

 vintage red car parked on a road with palm trees against a blue sky in havana cuba